Wondering “what is a pallet jack”?

 - Manually push or pull the jack to travel

-So without further ado, here’s how to operate an electric pallet jack:
+Without further ado, here’s how to operate an electric pallet jack:

 - Turn the pallet jack on.
-Some models have a simple on/off switch, while others have a key/ignition switch
+Some models have a simple on/off switch, while others have a key/ignition switch.

-- Pull down the handle so it’s at a comfortable height
+- Pull down the handle so it’s at a comfortable height.

-- Use the twist-throttle on the handle head to move the jack forward and backward
+- Use the twist-throttle on the handle head to move the jack forward and backward.

-- Use the handle to steer the pallet jack into place in front of a pallet
+- Use the handle to steer the pallet jack into place in front of a pallet.

-- Use the fork lower button to lower the forks to the ground
+- Use the fork lower button to lower the forks to the ground.

-- Drive the pallet jack into the pallet as far as it can go
+- Drive the pallet jack into the pallet as far as it can go.

 - Ensure that the load wheels are not over a cross-piece underneath the pallet.
-Otherwise, raising the pallet jack will break the pallet
+Otherwise, raising the pallet jack will break the pallet.

-- Use the twist-throttle to move the pallet to your desired location
+- Use the twist-throttle to move the pallet to your desired location.

 - Once ready to set the pallet down, use the lower button to lower the forks and load

-- Use the throttle to remove the jack from the pallet
+- Use the throttle to remove the jack from the pallet.

 Watch this video to see how to move a load with an electric pallet jack: